AchillesGen/Achilles/psuedocode.md

 # Remaining Questions:
 1. How to determine where in detector event occurs?
-2. Should the beam be defined by using these parameters, or should we generate a profile in some other way?
+2. Should the neutrino beam be defined through the pion kinematics that produced it, or should we generate a profile in some other way?